vpayno/exercism-workspace/go/sorting-room/sorting-doc.md

 func ExtractFancyNumber(fnb FancyNumberBox) int
 ```

-ExtractFancyNumber should return the integer value for a FancyNumber and 0 if any other FancyNumberBox is supplied\.
+ExtractFancyNumber should return the integer value for a FancyNumber and 0 if any other FancyNumberBox is supplied.

 <details><summary>Example</summary>
 <p>